 Some incidents may seem trivial, and too much trouble to bother reporting, but it's very important that you do.
 They target Their resources according to the analysis of crime reports, so if large numbers of incidents are not reported this analysis will be incorrect.

 Not all reports of crime result in a visit by a police officer, but when looked at along with other reports from the same area a picture may emerge which enables the police to respond more effectively than to individual incidents.

 Update on our PCSO coverage for the S17 area.

-Remember these officers work shifts and may not be available all the time.
+Remember these officers work shifts BUT NOT on Sundays and may not be available all the time.
 The phones are left at Woodseats Police Station when not on duty.

 By their nature, scams vary from time to time but some of the frequently encountered features are shown below together with basic advice on how to deal with them.
 S17NWA will endeavour to issue warnings to members of newly encountered scams.

 Never answer the phone by giving your name if the caller does not know your name, it is likely to be a cold caller or scam.

 NEVER press button “1” if the caller or recorded message tells you to, it is a scam.

 These are commonly from your so-called internet provider claiming they have detected a problem with your internet service.
 It is a scam do not give out any information and hang up the phone.

 There are many variations on this theme, but all can be easily recognised for what they are, do not get into discussions with them just hang up.